 Like most observers my predictions were way out: in a blogpost on the eve of the election I predicted a Tory majority of 55.
 But the gist of my argument – that Theresa May would do better than she deserved to, and that Labour had no chance of winning – still held true.
 Exceeding expectations is not the same as winning.

-Yes, Labour did do very well in terms of vote share.
-At exactly 40%, Labour’s share was higher than that achieved by Brown in 2010, Miliband in 2015, and even Blair in 2005.
-The trouble is that the weakness of the Lib Dem recovery (and the utter collapse of UKIP) means the return of two party politics, south of the border at least.
+Yes, Labour did do very well in terms of vote share: at exactly 40%, much higher than that achieved by Brown in 2010, Miliband in 2015, and even Blair in 2005.
+The trouble is that the weakness of the Lib Dem recovery (and the utter collapse of UKIP) meant the return of two party politics, south of the border at least.
 With 85% of voters now opting for the two main parties, 40% is no longer enough to win an election.

 Another problem was that Labour’s advance was very unevenly spread.
 Labour did outstandingly well in London, easily holding marginals like Ealing Central, Ilford N and Eltham, and winning more prosperous seats like Enfield Southgate, Battersea and even Kensington from the Tories (the only exception was north London seats with a high Jewish population such as Hendon and Finchley & Golders Green, which both stayed blue).